Zynerba Pharmaceuticals Could Run Up Due To Upcoming Key Catalysts: Our Idea Of The Month

 Financials and Valuation:

 The company had $77.5 million in cash reserves at the end of Q1, 2017.
 It had no long-term debt.
 Operating cash burn was $7.6 million in Q1.
-The management guidance is that the cash reserves are enough till 2019 though the company may attempt to raise capital after successful phase 2 ZYN002 trials.
+The management guidance is that the cash reserves are enough till 2019 though the company may attempt to raise capital after successful Phase 2 ZYN002 trials.
 It had accumulated deficit of $53.2 million.
 Last capital raise was in Q1, 2017 (net $54.2 million).

 Revenue forecasts:

 ZYN002 in refractory focal seizures: A good comparison is Vimpat, which is approved as monotherapy as well as an adjunct treatment for focal seizures and diabetic neuropathic pain.
-Vimpat sales are estimated to reach Eur 1.2 billion by 2020.
+Vimpat sales are estimated to reach Euro 1.2 billion by 2020.
 Average wholesale price for Vimpat (as adjunct therapy, 50 mg orally twice daily) is about $5,000/year.
 Assuming US launch in 2019, we modeled peak $105.6 million peak risk-adjusted US sales in 2024 (30% probability).
 Our peak 20% market penetration and pricing estimates are very conservative.

 ZYN002 in osteoarthritis: This appears to be the largest revenue driver.
 The target market is about 4.2 million osteoarthritis patients in the US who have severe enough disease to receive regular steroid injections and may be a candidate for ZYN002.
 Assuming US launch in 2019, we modeled peak $257 million peak risk-adjusted US sales in 2024 (30% probability).

 ZYN002 in FXS: The target market is about 71,000 FXS patients in the US.
 Assuming US launch in 2019, we modeled peak $17 million peak risk-adjusted US sales in 2024 (30% probability).
 This is a very conservative estimate.
 The price estimate is also very conservative considering orphan drug designation and comparative price for orphan drugs.
 However, if osteoarthritis trial succeeds, the company may face the dilemma of pricing it low enough to penetrate that large market.
-For now, our AWP estimate of $5000/year seems reasonable for osteoarthritis market.
+For now, our AWP estimate of $5,000/year seems reasonable for osteoarthritis market.

 Risk-adjusted NPV calculation:

-Using peak EV/sales multiple of 4 (average for pharmaceuticals) and discounting by 20% cost of capital, we calculated the risk-adjusted NPV in these 3 indications=$354.2 million.
+Using peak EV/sales multiple of 4 (average for pharmaceuticals) and discounting by 20% cost of capital, we calculated the risk-adjusted NPV in these three indications = $354.2 million.
 McKinsey's textbook of valuation also recommends this method of valuing young companies in very stage compared to a DCF method.

 Calculating the fair value of equity: